gebertdominik/ckad-notes/00_kubernetes_architecture.md

 * kubelet, which receives spec information for container configuration, downloads and manages any resources and works with the container engine on the local node to ensure the container runs or is restarted upon failure.
 * kube-proxy, creates and manages local firewall rules and networking configuration to expose containers on the network.

 Containers in k8s are not managed individually - they are part of a **Pod**.

 A Pod consists at least one container.
+Containes in a pod share with each other:

-They are all share an IP address, namespace and storage.
+* an IP address,
+* namespace,
+* storage.

 Typically one container in a Pod runs an application while other containers support the primary application.

 Orchestration is managed through **operators** and **controllers**.
-Each operator uses the kube-apiserver for a particular object state, modifying the object until the declared state matches the current status.
+Each operator uses the **kube-apiserver** for a particular object state, modifying the object until the declared state matches the current status.

 The default operator for container is **Deployment**.
 A Deployment deploys and manages a different operator called **ReplicaSet** A ReplicaSet is an operator which deploys multiple pods, each with the same spec information.
 These are called **replicas**.

-The Kubernetes architecture is made up of many operators such as **Jobs** and **CronJobs** to handle single or recurring tasks, or custom resource definitions and purpose-built operators.
+The Kubernetes architecture is made up of many operators such as:

+*  **Jobs** - to handle single tesk
+*  **CronJobs**  - to handle recurring tasks
+*  custom resource definitions,
+*  purpose-built operators.

 Kubernetes probides several API objects which can be used to deploy pods, other than just ensuring a certain number of replicas is running somewhere.